Employs a time-tested “Franchise Investing” approach to stock selection

 Returns are calculated on a total return basis, including all dividends and interest, realized and unrealized gains or losses, and are net of all brokerage commissions, execution costs and without provision for federal and state income taxes.
 Securities transactions are accounted for on trade date.
 Cash and equivalents are included in performance returns.
 Composite returns are calculated daily.
 Quarterly returns are calculated by geometrically linking the daily returns for each day in the quarter and annual returns are calculated by geometrically linking the daily returns for each day in the year.
 All returns presented are calculated using U.S. Dollars.

-Returns are presented before management and custodial fees and include dividends and interest, realized and unrealized gains or losses, and transaction costs.
+Gross returns are presented before management and custodial fees and include dividends and interest, realized and unrealized gains or losses, and transaction costs.
+Net returns are presented after actual management fees, but include dividends and interest, realized and unrealized gains or losses, and transactions costs.
 A client’s returns will be reduced by the management fees and other expenses it may incur in the management of the account.
 For example, an actively managed account of $20 million with an annual rate of return of 10% compounded over a 10-year period that was charged a management fee of 1%, would achieve a net-of-fee return of 136.7%; compared to a gross-of-fee return of 159.4% based on the same assumptions.

 The benchmark for the Cortina Small Cap Opportunity Composite is the Russell 2000 Index.
 The Russell 2000 Index measures the performance of the small cap segment of the U.S. equity universe.
 The Russell 2000 Index is a subset of the Russell 3000 Index representing approximately 10% of the total market capitalization of that index.
 It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
 The Russell 2000 Index is constructed to provide a comprehensive and unbiased small cap barometer and is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the true small cap opportunity set.
 Benchmark returns are not covered by the report of independent verifiers.